Heritage Colchester

 Plan a dinner at one of the local wineries and make it a wonderful time

 Chimney Swifts have been calling the S.S. #2 Colchester Schoolhouse home each summer for many years.
 Last year, Heritage Colchester members participated in a nation wide count of Chimney Swifts.
-Perry and Gloria Basden, and Monica Carruthers observed the skies above the schoolhouse on five specified Spring evenings, counting up to 77 acive Chimney Swifts as they dropped into the chimney to roost.
+The skies were observed above the schoolhouse on five specified Spring evenings, counting up to 108 active Chimney Swifts as they dropped into the chimney to roost.
 We continue to participate this year!
-To ensure that the nesting site will be maintained, this Spring, Perry initiated the application of a grant with Swift Watch, Ontario, in cooperation with The Town of Essex to clean and refurbish the chimney cap, mortar and bricks needed to ensure many more years of Chimney Swifts in Colchester.
+A grant was recieved in 2023 from Swift Watch, Ontario, in cooperation with The Town of Essex to clean and refurbish the chimney cap, mortar and bricks needed to ensure many more years of Chimney Swifts in Colchester.

 Heritage Colchester makes a difference!